Caribana: Administrative history

 Plans for the first Caribana began in February 1966, when a group from Toronto’s West Indian community came together in an abandoned firehall on Bathurst Street and formed a celebration for Canada’s centennial.
 The group, originally named the Caribbean Centennial Committee, transformed into the Caribbean Committee for Cultural Advancement (CCAC) in 1968 when they decided that the event should be an annual celebration.
 One year later, the CCAC incorporated as the Caribbean Cultural Committee (CCC).

 This group consisted of ten individuals with its board members mostly made up of expatriate-Caribbean nationals living in Canada.
+One of these members was Trinidadian-born librarian Rita Cox.
 Charles Roach and Julius Alexander Isaac (the first Black judge of the Federal Court of Appeal) were among the community leaders who organized the first Caribana.
 The CCC changed its name to the Caribbean Committee for Cultural Advancement (CCCA) in 1968 and Caribbean Cultural Committee (CCC) in 1969.

 In 1970, the Carnival Development Association (CDA) organized a different festival under the name “Carnival Extravaganza.”
 The Carnival was created in response to the CCC's Caribana, which celebrated a pan-Caribbean culture and the Black Canadian identity.
 The CDA’s intention was to make a Carnival which was more “authentic” and reflected Trinidadian culture.
 In 1974 and 1976, the province turned down an application by the CCC and gave a substantial sum to the CDA.

 By 1980, the two organizing committees came together and the CCC once again was the sole organizing committee of Caribana.
 During this decade, the competing interests of the Metro police, city officials, and the corporate sponsors of Caribana threatened to overshadow the CCC's leadership.
 For example, in 1985, the police recommended moving the popular Olympic Island picnic event to the mainland but the picnics continued until 2009.